arpitpareek1/linkdin-email-screm/README.md

 ```python
 python setup.py
 ```
 ⚠️ This script only works on Windows as macOS support isn’t available (can't afford a Mac 😅).
+Please create one for setup.

 ### 4️⃣ Run the Script
 Once setup is complete, execute the main script: